 Mount Qingcheng and Dujiangyan

-Mount Qingcheng and the Dujiang Irrigation System are two separate sites located in the Sichuan province of southwest China.
-Mount Qingcheng is the intellectual and spiritual centre of Taoism, while the Dujiangyan Irrigation System is an ancient water management system that has survived up to the present day.
+Mount Qingcheng and the Dujiang Irrigation System comprise the intellectual and spiritual centre of Taoism and an ancient water management system that has survived up to the present day.

 As early as the Qin Dynasty (221-206 BCE), Mount Qingcheng was recognized as one of the eighteen sacred mountains and rivers used for sacrificial purposes.
 The eleven Qingcheng Taoist temples can be compared to the Ancient Building Complex in the Wudang Mountains, but the former have a simpler style using the traditional architecture of western Sichuan and are considerably older.

-The origins of the Dujiangyan Irrigation System date back to 256 BC, when the provincial governor Li Bing set up an irrigation scheme to the counter the devastating flooding caused by the Min River.
+The origins of the Dujiangyan Irrigation System date back to 256 BC, when the provincial governor Li Bing set up an irrigation scheme to counter the devastating flooding caused by the Min River.
 His system makes subtle use of the local topography.
-It splits the Min into an inner flow for irrigation and an outer channel for flood control.
-The original system has been preserved, but modern building materials and technology have been utilized to enable this ancient system to conform with the requirements of the present day.
+The original system has been preserved, but modern building materials and technology have been utilized to enable this ancient system to conform to the requirements of the present day.

 My first impression while I stepped out from my bus to the gate of Dujiangyan was irritating, it was a very fast 60 kilometers high speed train ride from Chengdu North Station to Dujiangyan city within 35 minutes, but the bus from the station to the site was maybe one of the slowest buses that took exactly 35 minutes for just less than 6 Kilometers without bad traffic!
 However when I started to look around I was starting to impress the area.